David James (footballer, born 1970): Portsmouth

 James kept clean sheets in his first five appearances for Portsmouth.
 On 22 April 2007, James kept his 142nd Premier League clean sheet in a goalless draw with Aston Villa, breaking the record of 141 previously held by David Seaman.
 At the end of 2006–07, James was named Portsmouth's player of the season.

 James has made the most league appearances of any goalkeeper since the formation of the Premier League over fifteen seasons, in addition to conceding the most goals.
 On 30 January 2008, in a league match against Manchester United, he became the third player (after Gary Speed and Ryan Giggs) to cross the 500-match threshold.

 James signed a one-year contract extension in May 2007, which kept him at Fratton Park until the end of the 2008–09 season.
 James won the second major trophy of his career during that season, as Portsmouth claimed a 1–0 victory over Cardiff City at Wembley Stadium in the 2008 FA Cup Final.
+James was named as the goalkeeper in the PFA Team of the Year for 2007–08; only he and Aston Villa's Ashley Young were from teams outside the top four.
 On 8 November 2008, he made his 100th appearance for Portsmouth.

 He holds the distinction of twice having been the record holder for consecutive Premier League appearances, with 159 during his Liverpool days from February 1994 to February 1998, and 166 between Manchester City and Portsmouth from 2006 to 2008; both streaks were eventually topped by Chelsea's Frank Lampard and Tottenham Hotspur's Brad Friedel, respectively.

-James had the significant distinction of being named as the Goalkeeper in the PFA Premier League Team of the Year in 2008, one of only 2 players outside the "Big 4" clubs to be named.

-On 14 February 2009 against Manchester City, James made his 536th Premier League appearance, breaking Gary Speed's all-time record.
+On 14 February 2009 against Manchester City, James made his 536th Premier League appearance, breaking Speed's all-time record.

 On 22 April 2009, Times Online named James as the 15th greatest player in Portsmouth's history.

 James captained Portsmouth in the FA Cup semi-final against Tottenham Hotspur where Portsmouth won 2–0 in extra time, describing the experience as "superb".
 He also captained the team in the final as Portsmouth were beaten 1–0 by double winners Chelsea.

 His contract expired at the end of the 2009–10 season, and he expressed interest in succeeding Avram Grant as Portsmouth manager, though this came to nothing.
 The club offered him a new playing contract, but withdrew the offer after he failed to commit to the club; therefore, James left Portsmouth and became a free agent.